elijahmanor/elijahmanor.github.com/_posts/2020-05-13-prefers-reduced-motion.md

 In this post we focus on toggling animations on and off using the [`prefers-reduced-motion`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion) media query.
 We will take a look at addressing 3 types of animations (CSS, SVG SMIL, and JavaScript) and we will toggle these animations using different techniques such as @media, matchMedia, and a custom React hook.

-> NOTE: You can find the [code for this project](https://github.com/elijahmanor/egghead-prefers-reduced-motion/tree/final) in GitHub.
+> NOTE: You can find the [code for this project](https://github.com/elijahmanor/egghead-prefers-reduced-motion/tree/final) in GitHub and you can see a GIF of the final experience at the end of this post.

 <!--more-->